The Handbook

 What is the Multi-Coloured Handbook (MCH)?

 The Handbook is intended to be a stand-alone “Step-by-Step” guide to assessing the benefits of flood and coastal erosion risk management.
 When put together with the knowledge of the costs of the plans and schemes required, the user can assess the relationship between the benefits and costs of investment decisions.
 This comparison should enable the users to identify those risk management plans and schemes which maximise the economic return to England and Wales, and therefore, represent “best value for money” by being economically efficient.
+Methodology can be applied to a range of flood types including fluvial, coastal and surface water flooding.

 What does it contain?